vacp2p/rfc/content/docs/rfcs/35/README.md

 Within this handshake, Alice and Bob reciprocally authenticate their static keys `s` using ephemeral keys `e`.
 We note that while Bob's static key is assumed to be known to Alice (and hence is not transmitted), Alice's static key is sent to Bob encrypted with a key derived from both parties ephemeral keys and Bob's static key.

 **Security considerations on identity-hiding (active attacker)**: Alice's static key is encrypted with forward secrecy to an authenticated party.
-An active attacker who impersonates Alice can check candidates for Bob's static key against recorded/accepted exchanged handshake messages.
+An active attacker initiating the handshake can check candidates for Bob's static key against recorded/accepted exchanged handshake messages.

 ### The `XX` and `XXpsk0` Handshakes